avanishd-3/weather-querying/README.md

 Querying Nominatim and National Weather Service for weather information for any location in the U.S.

-The first thing the program does is read several lines of input that describe the job you want it to do.

 First line of input (choose 1):
 1. TARGET NOMINATIM location -> location is any arbitrary, non-empty string describing the target location
 2. TARGET FILE path -> path is the path to a file stored locally, containing the result of a previous call to Nominatim